-In this workshop, groups of up to six students will conceive, write, edit, design and produce a prototype magazine (on a subject to be determined) up to the camera-ready stage.
+In this workshop, groups of up to six students will conceive, write, edit, design and produce a prototype print or online magazine (on a subject to be determined) up to the camera-ready or web-ready stage.
 Though the magazine will not be printed, we'll make page layouts available on the Web.